Phoenix (ASAP Rocky song)

-"Phoenix" is a song by American hip hop recording artist ASAP Rocky, from his debut album Long.Live.ASAP.
-It was released on January 15, 2013.
-The song was produced by Danger Mouse.
+"Phoenix" is a song by American hip hop recording artist ASAP Rocky.
+It was released on January 15, 2013, on his debut studio album Long.Live.ASAP (2013), through ASAP Worldwide, Polo Grounds Music, and RCA Records.
+The song, an east coast hip-hop record, was recorded in 2012, and produced by Danger Mouse, who also wrote the track alongside Rocky.
+Upon its release, the song charted at number 2 on the Billboard Bubbling Under R&B/Hip-Hop Singles chart in the United States of America, despite not being released as a single.

 Music video

 The music video was released on November 12, 2013.
 It was directed by Francesco Carrozzini and written by Carrozzini and Asia Argento.
 The video stars Michael K. Williams, known for his roles in The Wire and Boardwalk Empire, as well as model Joan Smalls.